 * Provide an opportunity to volunteer at the Habitat ReStore

-- Makes home improvements more affordable.
+- The ReStores help makes home improvements more affordable.

 About Habitat for Humanity Dane County